OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/provisioning-k8s-cluster.rst

 contrail-ansible-deployer.

-Perform the following steps to install one Kubernetes cluster and one TF cluster and integrate them together.
+Perform the following steps to install one Kubernetes cluster and one OpenSDN cluster and integrate them together.

+1. See :ref:`Supported Platforms for OpenSDN
+   Release <ServerReqAndPlatform>`
-1. See :ref:`Supported Platforms for Tungsten Fabric Release <ServerReqAndPlatform>` for a list of supported platforms.
+   for a list of supported platforms.